Safeguarding and Child Protection

 Designated safeguarding leads meet weekly in order to ensure that actions are ongoing and are proactive.

-The school also has strong links with social care as well as the the Domestic Abuse Notification Scheme (D.A.N.S) which works to safeguard children who may witness domestic abuse.
+The school also has strong links with Social Care as well as Operation Encompass, which works to safeguard children who may witness domestic abuse.

 All staff have also been trained in the Prevent Duty.